Medicine Through TimeKey Facts

 The Development of Penicillin

 This key facts covers The Development of Penicillin within Penicillin for GCSE History.
-Revise Penicillin in Medicine Through Time for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Penicillin in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 2 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position